Sierra Club Florida

 The Chapter Executive Committee

-Debbie Matthews (miami), Stephen Mahoney (Miami) and Bev Griffiths (Tampa Bay).
+Debbie Matthews (Miami), Bud Long (Turtle Coast) and Kent Bailey (Tampa Bay).
 Debbie Matthews is the Chapter Chair.

 To read their bios, scroll to the bottom of this page.
 For more information on the structure of the Chapter, see the bylaws below.